The Windsor and Districts Historical will re-open, starting from this Sunday and Monday (7-8 June) 1-4pm.

-The Windsor Picture Palace (as it was known then) opened 1921, in Lutwyche Road Windsor, near the corner with Le Geyt Street.
+The Windsor Picture Palace (as it was known then) opened around 1920, in Lutwyche Road Windsor, near the corner with Le Geyt Street.
 A vestibule fronted Lutwyche Road.
 At the beginning, patrons were able to dance on a separate floor during silent film screenings.
 Music was played by a local violinist and pianist.
 Around 1924 it was renamed the Crystal Palace Theatre.
 Windsor and Wilston State Schools held annual fancy dress balls at the theatre during the late 1920s and 1930s.

 Talking movies then came along and the theatre became a great entertainment venue for the local residents.
 All Hollywood’s major films were shown at Windsor.
 Saturday matinees were attended by the children who experienced cartoons, serials (Superman, Batman, etc) and one or two films.
 A snack bar was positioned under the stage, and interval created a rush by the children to purchase drinks, ice creams, lollies, etc.